anjaney-trader/crudess/README.md

 # crudess
-restful API using nde.js
+restful API using node.js and postgresql
-WITH THE STUDENT DATABASE
-AS THE ROLLNUMBER AS THE PRIMARY KEY
+(CRUD)